pine64/website/content/documentation/Pinecil/Cases,_stands_and_supplies.md

   - /wiki/Pinecil_Cases,_Stands,_Supplies
 ---

 The article contains information about cases, holders/stands, 3D-models, and supplies for the [Pinecil](/documentation/Pinecil) soldering iron.
 This is a small set of examples based on the many questions asked every week in the live Pinecil chat channel.
-There may be better althernatives depending on your part of the world, but this gives an idea of some possible options.
+There may be better alternatives depending on your part of the world, but this gives an idea of some possible options.

 ## Cases and bags